Everything You Want to Know About Startup Funding Stages

 On the other side, there are potential investors.
 The investors support the business and help it achieve its aims, as they usually have partial ownership of the company (for instance, this is the cost of participation in many accelerator programs for startups).
 So, if the company grows and becomes profitable, the investors get their reward.

 Before the rounds of funding for startups begin, the company goes through a valuation process.
-The experts assess different factors during technical due diligence, like management, track record, market size, risk, maturity level, and perspectives for growth.
+The experts assess different factors like technical due diligence, management, track record, market size, risk, maturity level, and perspectives for growth.
 These factors influence the types of investors that are likely to be involved.

 Why Is Fundraising Important for Startups?